X

 (Bottom Row) Matthew Isaacs, Rebecca Adams, Brian Kwoba

-Applications for 2025 faculty and dissertation fellowships are now available.
+Applications for 2025 faculty and dissertation fellowships are now closed.

 The purpose of the Catherine and Charles Freeburg Fellows Program is to encourage, facilitate, and highlight excellent research in the humanities and cognate disciplines at the University of Memphis.
 This program allows recipients to write and research in a collaborative, interdisciplinary environment alongside other research-active faculty members and advanced doctoral students.
 By supporting and showcasing the research being conducted by our faculty and students, these fellowships strengthen the ties between the university and local community and demonstrate the vital role played by the humanities in our culture.